 The LEO network is the first stop for anyone seeking information and support for starting a business in Dublin.
-There are four dedicated LEO teams, one based in each of the region’s four local authority areas: Dublin City, Dún Laoghaire-Rathdown, South Dublin & Fingal.
+There are four dedicated LEO teams in the county: Dublin City, Dún Laoghaire-Rathdown, South Dublin and Fingal.

-LEO provides easy access to quality supports including training, networking events and mentoring.
-Eligible start-ups can apply for co-funding for feasibility research, salaries and other costs, as well as help in accessing other sources of finance, including Microfinance Ireland.
+LEO provides easy access to quality supports, such as training, mentoring and networking events.
+Eligible startups can apply for co-funding for feasibility research, salaries and other costs too.

 Tax incentives and initiatives

-As successful entrepreneurs themselves, business angels are a very important source of seed capital, and of valuable expertise and guidance.
+As successful entrepreneurs themselves, business angels are a very important source of seed capital in Ireland.
+They also offer valuable expertise and guidance.
 The main contact point for business angels in Dublin is Dublin BIC.

-Competitions for start-ups can be a great way of raising the profile of your start-up as well as a source of funding from prizes.
-The main start-up competitions include:
+Competitions can be a great way of raising the profile of your startup and some prizes may even prove to be a great source of funding.
+The main startup competitions in Ireland include:

 Erasmus for Young Entrepreneurs

 This programme gives aspiring entrepreneurs from other countries the opportunity to learn from experienced business people running small businesses here in Ireland.
-By spending time with the experienced entrepreneur, the new entrepreneur acquires the skills needed to run a small firm.
+By spending time with the experienced entrepreneurs, they have an opportunity to learn about and develop the skills needed to run a small firm.